florian-h05/wattpilot4j/README.md

 # wattpilot4j

 `wattpilot4j` is Java (>= 17) client library to interact with [Fronius Wattpilot wallboxes](https://www.fronius.com/en-gb/uk/solar-energy/home-owners/products-and-solutions/e-mobility/wattpilot-electric-car-charger-for-homes), which unfortunately don't provide an official API.
-This client library is based on the undocumented WebSockets API, which is used by the the official Wattpilot.Solar mobile app.
+This client library is based on the undocumented WebSockets API, which is used by the official Wattpilot.Solar mobile app.
 Check out wattpilot4j‘s [DeepWiki](https://deepwiki.com/florian-h05/wattpilot4j) for documentation.

 This implementation is based on the API documentation at [joscha82/wattpilot](https://github.com/joscha82/wattpilot).